kobingo/kogame.js/README.md

 Getting started
 ---------------
-Download the lastest version of [kogame.js](https://github.com/kobingo/kogame.js/blob/master/kogame.js) then write the following code in a html file.
+Download the latest version of [kogame.js](https://github.com/kobingo/kogame.js/blob/master/kogame.js) then write the following code in a html file.

     <!DOCTYPE html>